dd-group01/phase03/_pages/page03.md

 To put this in perspective, in a hunter/gatherer society back then, one would achieve this characteristic by being proficient at hunting and being a good provider/protector for his family.
 Nowadays, its clearly different lawl.
 Women value dominance which is defined in by wealth.

+There is no other way to describe them, gents.
+Some are good at hiding it while others have no shame in what they want.
+At the end of the day, they want your money.
+They don’t care about anything else.
+Society promotes this behavior now.
+Accept it, gents.
+All women are gold diggers.
+Female nature at it’s finest below.

+It should just be assumed that if a Women is Interested in a Man then She is Interested in him for what she thinks he can do for her whether that be his Treasure, Attention, Security, Servitude etx.
+Of Course, CASH IS KING!!

 ### Is your girlfriend a gold digger?

 <p class="fullscreen schema" markdown="1">